-Mr A Ruhe,
+Mr A Ruhe.

-Assistant Principal - Head of Sixth Form, Adam qualified with a PGCE in Secondary Education in Business and MFL from Warwick University.
+Assistant Principal - Head of Sixth Form, qualified with a PGCE in Secondary Education in Business and MFL from Warwick University.
+Adam joined Nishkam High School in September 2016.

 A background in languages allowed Adam in his undergraduate years to live in Germany for a period of time before securing a graduate job with a top global supermarket chain.

 His teaching career to date has focused on combining enterprise and education, developing international school links and providing first class educational opportunities both in and outside of the classroom.
 'As the Head of Sixth Form, I have the privilege of working closely with the oldest members of our school at a poignant time in their academic and personal development.

-Ensuring that students are equipped with the skills, tools and values for the world beyond Nishkam is at the cornerstone of what we do as a school and sixth form."
+'Ensuring that students are equipped with the skills, tools and values for the world beyond Nishkam is at the cornerstone of what we do as a school and sixth form.'